thomasfredericks/Bounce2/README.md

 ## WITH PROMPT DETECTION

-By defining "#define BOUNCE_WITH_PROMPT_DETECTION" in "Bounce.h" (or in your code before including "Bounce.h") you can activate an alternative debouncing method.
+By defining "#define BOUNCE_WITH_PROMPT_DETECTION" in "Bounce.h" you can activate an alternative debouncing method.
 Button state changes are available immediately so long as the previous state has been stable for the timeout period.
 Otherwise the state will be updated as soon as  the timeout period allows.

 * Able to report acurate switch time normally with no delay.
 * Use when accurate switch transition timing is important.